 The Fujifilm X-T10 has the same X Trans CMOS II picture sensor and processing engine as the Fujifilm X-T1, so it shouldn’t come as much of a surprise how high the quality of the photographs produced by the new camera is.
 Particularly remarkable for a camera with only 16 megapixels is the degree of detail that can be captured by it.
 This is possible in part because the architecture of the sensor does not call for an anti-aliasing filter, which helps prevent more interference.

 Noise is very effectively controlled across the native sensitivity range.
-Even at the highest setting (ISO 6,400), photos have a good resolution even though the camera is set to its highest sensitivity.
+As a result, even at the highest setting (ISO 6,400), photos have a good resolution even though the camera is set to its most heightened sensitivity.

-JPEG files recorded using this option have an even pattern of luminance noise that is evident at 100%.
+JPEG files recorded using this option have a consistent pattern of luminance noise that is evident at 100%.
 Despite this, the files still appear decent, and sufficient detail is present to generate attractive A3 (11.7 x 16.6-inch) prints.

 Raw files, as is customary, include some chroma noise, but this can be readily managed, allowing you to strike a nice balance between the noise and the quality of the image.

-I would avoid using the maximum setting unless it was necessary to get an image because there is noticeably softening at normal viewing or printing sizes.
-The JPEGs captured at the lowest expansion setting, ISO 12,800, are pretty good, and even ISO 25,600 produces reasonable results.
-However, I would avoid using the maximum setting unless it was necessary to get an image.
+I would avoid using the maximum setting unless necessary to get an image because there is noticeable softening at normal viewing or printing sizes.
+The JPEGs captured at the lowest expansion setting, ISO 12,800, are pretty good, and even ISO 25,600 produces good results.
+However, I would avoid using the complete set unless it was necessary to get an image.

 Fujifilm X-T10 Autofocus

-Even when shooting in Continuous High mode, it is possible to choose between nine individual points or, as described in Build and Handling, move the zone across 15 points.
-The greatest flexibility is offered when the camera is set to the Single-shot or Continuous Low mode when taking pictures.
+Even when shooting in Continuous High mode, it is possible to choose between nine individual points or, as described in Build and Handling, move the zone across 15 topics.
+The most excellent flexibility is offered when the camera is set to the Single-shot or Continuous Low mode when taking pictures.

 In Continuous Wide/Tracking mode, the autofocus performs a fair job of latching onto a moving subject and tracking it throughout the frame; nevertheless, crowded surroundings can be a distraction, and Zone AF or Single point mode is generally a better option than Continuous Wide/Tracking mode.

-As long as the active zone or single point is maintained over the subject, the camera performs a decent job, and it can produce crisp photographs in the majority of situations even when the light is low.
-On a cloudy day and in a covered location, I could get consistently crisp photographs of skateboarders.
-On a bright sunny day, I could capture consistently fine images of cyclists racing in a triathlon.
+As long as the active zone or single point is maintained over the subject, the camera performs well and can produce crisp photographs in most situations, even when the light is low.
+I could get consistently crisp photographs of skateboarders on a cloudy day and in a covered location.
+I could always capture fine images of cyclists racing in a triathlon on a bright sunny day.

 Fujifilm X-T10 Specs